Universal life insurance

 If you’re looking to buy insurance, it’s easy to get caught in a dilemma of asking yourself which insurance is best.
 If you’re seeking coverage for the rest of your life and tax-free accumulation of cash value within a policy, then permanent life insurance may be an ideal option for you.
 But choosing the right permanent life insurance can be challenging, depending on your individual protection needs like tax-free benefits to cover final expenses, debt and legacy inheritances.
 One popular type of permanent life insurance is universal life insurance.

-There are two types of life insurance: term and permanent.
+There are two types of life insurance: permanent and term.
 How you choose between them depends on your goals, how long you'll need the insurance and how much you want to spend.

 Universal life insurance is a type of permanent insurance (whole life insurance is another type).
 Permanent life insurance covers your entire lifetime and can be used for several goals, offering greater flexibility, but it is often initially more expensive than term insurance.
 You may be able to use permanent insurance to ensure you leave a specific amount of money to heirs or a charity, regardless of how long you live.
 Many permanent insurance policies also allow you to build cash value within the policy.